hungryc8rpillar/doc-update-tool/README.md

 ## Architecture Overview

-The application consists of a Next.js frontend and a FastAPI backend, orchestrated with Docker Compose.
+The application consists of a Next.js frontend and a FastAPI backend.

 ```mermaid
 graph TD